 Trials

-A Trial (or experiment) is a series of runs of the simulation, performed with the same settings for all parameters.
+A Trial is a series of runs, performed with the same settings for all parameters.
 The only thing changing are the “random numbers” that Simul8 uses for sampling values from distributions.
 As the simulation is intended to resemble real life scenarios (i.e. with variability), it is important to run a simulation more than once.
 A Trial gives you more rounded results and improves accuracy in terms of proposed performance measures (results).

 The purpose of a Trial is to check the reliability of results.
 At the end of just one run you have simulated one week in your organization.
 You have a result that is from one week.
 Just like real life, that could have been an average week, or a bad week, or a good week.
 We have no way of knowing what sort of week it was unless we run a few more of them.